Prerequisites

 $ sudo yum update -y

-2. Install the packages required for Docker installation and using:
+2. Install the packages required for Docker installation and usage:

 $ sudo yum install -y yum-utils docker device-mapper-persistent-data lvm2